 Some architectural changes have been made.
-Share with us what those changes were and why?
+Share with us what those changes were and the reasons behind the decisions.

-Chu Lik Ren of the Public Works Department was the principal architect responsible for the conversion of the Tao Nan school building which was completed 2 years after it started renovation works in 1994.
+Chu Lik Ren of the Public Works Department was the principal architect responsible for converting the Tao Nan School building, which was completed two years after renovation works started in 1994.

-When Chu first embarked on the project, the Tao Nan building had since been vacated for ten years and was initially painted using only one colour.
-Set to revive the building from its dilapidated state, Chu wanted to convert the façade of the building to look more vibrant, feminine and welcoming.
-Hence, in the conversion, he chose four colours for the façade of the building – white, light and dark beige and green.
+When Chu embarked on the project, the Tao Nan building had been vacated for 10 years and painted using only one colour.
+To revive the dilapidated building, Chu wanted the façade of the building to look more vibrant, feminine and welcoming.
+Hence, in the conversion, he chose four colours for the building’s façade: white, light, dark beige and green.

-Chu also had to comply with the conservation guidelines with the (then) Preservation of Monuments Board that stipulated that the original façade and interiors of the building had to be kept intact as much as possible for the building was under review for consideration as a national monument.
+Chu also had to comply with the conservation guidelines set by the-then Preservation of Monuments Board, which stipulated that the building’s original façade and interiors had to be kept as intact as possible because the building was under review for consideration as a national monument.

-Complying with the board’s brief, new elements such as sprinkler pipes, fire alarms and electrical cables for light, among others – as well as strengthening works which needed to be introduced into the existing building to support its function as a museum, were discreetly hidden within the prevailing thickness of the floor zone and within the internal members of the structure itself.
+New elements such as sprinkler pipes, fire alarms and electrical cables for light, among others, as well as strengthening works that needed to be introduced into the existing building to support its function as a museum, were hidden within the thickness of the floor zone and within the internal members of the structure itself.

-Canteen and toilets located behind the main building were demolished and replaced with a three-storey block which housed all the heavy machinery, air-conditioning equipment, toilets and storage facilities required for the museum.
+The canteen and toilets located behind the main building were demolished, and a three-storey block was built to house all the heavy machinery, air-conditioning equipment, toilets and storage facilities required for the museum.